Mission-type tactics: Doctrine

 Thus, Auftragstaktik can be seen as a doctrine within which formal rules can be selectively suspended in order to overcome "friction".
 Problems will occur with misplaced communications; troops going to the wrong location; delays caused by weather etc.; and, in during battle, successes of the enemy.
 It is the duty of the commander to do his best to overcome them.
 Auftragstaktik encourages commanders to exhibit initiative, flexibility and improvisation while in command.
 Auftragstaktik does not allow a commander to actually disobey orders, but it allows, which may be seen as surprising by some, and even demands for him to consider an order no longer binding if it would not have been given in the changed situation (according to his own judgment).
 Only the intent of the higher commander must be maintained.

 That demands, of course, junior officers and NCOs, which are rarely private ranks, to have the skill and also the self-confidence to treat the order accordingly.
 A sub-leader whose first fear is to be lectured by his superior cannot bring himself to do anything else with orders than to execute them to the letter; he is not capable of Auftragstaktik.
-Also, it means that the so-called leader on site (German: "Führer vor Ort"; it has to be determined who that is if, say, soldiers from different units without uniting command structure fight together in one place) becomes rather more important than the vertical chain of command.
+Also, it means that the Führer vor Ort (lit. 'leader on site', it has to be determined who that is if, say, soldiers from different units without uniting command structure fight together in one place) becomes rather more important than the vertical chain of command.
 That is because the leader on site must be obeyed unconditionally (that is, within the bounds of international law, penal law and human dignity).
 As for higher but absent leaders, it is ultimately in the responsibility of the leader on site to determine whether the situation has changed, but, of course, if he deviates from an order he will have to explain his actions afterward.

 There are cases cited during combat in which the operational orders were a copy of orders that had been issued for an earlier operation or training exercise.
 It is claimed that almost the only thing that has been changed were unit names and locations.
 That strongly suggests that long experience of operations allowed senior commanders to be quite abstract in their orders, which were issued without great fear of being misunderstood.
 It also suggests that sequences of moves on quite a large scale were already familiar to the forces involved, which probably improved their execution.